 So if your sweet pup simply won’t stop scooting around or chewing at his itchy, uncomfortable bum, consult your vet immediately.
 A rupture is an emergency situation.
 However, if the vet simply detects some (ahem) fullness in your dog’s anal sac, you’ve got options.
 The first is manual draining.
 Not to mince words, but this is a strong, solid 9.5 on the gross-out meter.
 Really, don’t try it yourself.
 Done improperly, it can cause severe injury.
 Done properly, your house could still reek for days.
 Having dealt with this dog-related issue for years, I’d suggest cheerfully doling out a few dollars and having it done at your vet’s office.
 It’s a non-surgical procedure that takes only a few minutes — and your canine returns to you clean, comfy and fresh as a daisy.

-If you find that your dog’s anal sac needs to be emptied every few weeks or more, think long and hard before considering permanent removal of a dog’s anal sac.
+If you find that your dog’s anal sac needs to be emptied every few weeks or more, think long and hard before considering the permanent removal of a dog’s anal sac.
 This is definitely a surgical procedure — and because it can disrupt delicate nerve pathways, it can occasionally lead to incontinence, infections and other chronic complications.
 Instead, consider trying these natural home remedies to ease your dog’s anal sac distress.
 In combination over time, they can often eliminate — or at least minimize — the angst and aversion caused by this unpleasant issue.